TRACK INFORMATION

 We cater for the Motorcycle track days and try to help promote motorcycle activities at the circuit.
 For those interested in four wheel track time the car track days are organised by Donal and Keith through their longstanding company Trackskills.

-A Guide to Conquering Kirkistown Race Circuit: unravelling the Thrills of a Lap
+A Guide to conquering Kirkistown Race Circuit: unravelling the thrills of a Lap

 Nestled in the picturesque countryside of County Down, Northern Ireland, Kirkistown Race Circuit stands as the only club owned and operated circuit in the British Isles.
 With its rich history dating back to the 1950s, this circuit has been a playground for racing enthusiasts on both four and two wheels, offering a unique blend of challenges and thrills.